(For an update of the following article, please see “Jordan Family Roots Revisited,” posted August 31, 2021)

-The Jordan family of Halifax County, Virginia, descended from one of the Jordans who arrived in Virginia from southwest England in the early 1600s.
-The genetic evidence certainly supports this conclusion, but a clear line of descent has not been traced.
-This is because of the paucity of family records as well as the destruction of much pertinent genealogical data during the American Civil War.
+The Jordan family of Halifax County, Virginia, is related to the Thomas Jordan who arrived in Virginia from southwest England in 1620 or 1623.
+The genetic evidence certainly proves this, but a clear line of descent has not been traced.
+This is because of the paucity of family records and the destruction of much perhaps pertinent genealogical data during the American Civil War.

 According to one account, this Jordan family ancestor was a French Norman knight named de Courcy who arrived in England with the army of William the Conqueror.
 One of this man’s descendants was William de Courcy, and it was Lord William’s second son who was standard bearer to Richard the Lion Hearted during the Third Crusade.
 De Courcy distinguished himself in a major battle against the Saracens.
 Two or three times he was struck down or unhorsed, but each time he recovered, always protecting the king’s standard.
 As a mark of the king’s favor he was knighted as Sir William de Jordan with the motto Percussa Resurgo (When struck down, I rise again).